 They are represented in After Effects by little red squares with nine handles that you can use to transform them.

-Camera layer
+Camera Layer

 The camera layer acts like a real camera in terms of lens type, film size, depth of field, zoom, etc. A Camera Layer is primarily used in 3D compositions and serves as a virtual camera to replace the composition's default perspective.
 It highlights an adjustable position and rotation.